-- For AAC users that are beginning to use 1-2 word combinations on their AAC system, modeling 3-6 word sentences would be appropriate.
+- For AAC users that are beginning to use 1-2 word combinations on their AAC system, try modeling 3-6 word sentences.

-- Then for AAC users are already producing 3-6 word combinations on their AAC system, we can model longer sentences, joining ideas and also model grammar and complex sentence structures.
+- Then for AAC users are already producing many different messages on their AAC system, we can model longer sentences.
+We can also show them how to join ideas or even model grammar and complex sentence structures.

 What words do we model?

 We can model both core and fringe words on our balanced AAC system.
-We can model specific or general words that will be powerful and effective for an AAC user, within an activity or experience.
+We can model specific or general words that will be powerful and effective for an AAC user, within an activity.
 We can model different words to help them communicate for different reasons.
 We must give AAC users the chance to learn the words to do more than request.
-We should model comments and thoughts, rather than modeling and asking lots of questions.
+We should model comments and thoughts, rather than just asking lots of questions.